turingschool/data-analytics-curriculum/module1/projects/movie_night.md

 The CEO of Streamflix, a fictional streaming service, has asked his team to prepare a new content strategy for next year.
 Streamflix is facing intense competition from rival services and it needs to produce appealing content that can increase subscriptions and retain existing customers.

-To fulfill the CEO's request, Streamflix's Data Science Director have tasked you with analyzing the 2020 data from IMDB.
-He expects to use your findings to inform investment decisions in new content.
+To fulfill the CEO's request, Streamflix's Data Science Director has tasked you with analyzing the 2020 data from IMDB.
+She expects to use your findings to inform investment decisions in new content.
 You will have to report your insights on a Jupyter notebok that will be stored in a Github repository.

 ## Vocabulary